Wednesday, October 17, 2012

 How to Make Your Own Chocolate Liqueur

+The following recipe is from Serious Eats, one of my favorite sites.
 As always, use the best cacao nibs or cocoa, vodka and vanilla.
-You won't have the results to taste today, but it will be worth the wait!
+You won't have the results to taste today, but it's worth the wait!

 1. CHOCOLATE LIQUEUR